GeekyAnts/localization-json-translator/README.md

 # How to use this?

-1. The easiest way is to use it from npm.
-Run the following command in your terminal - `npm install translate -g`

-2. The other way is to clone this repo.
-Run `npm install -g`.
+Clone the repo and run `npm install -g`.

 After this is done, the command `translate` will be available globally in your terminal.